amksperling/RailGunDuckies/README.md

 	- We made a model that is better than the reference
 	- The duck changes color each time it is fired.

 - We used C++11 random distributions and random engines in order to generate the random positions for the balloons and the random colors for the duck.
 This is better than just using a c-style rand().

 - We place many balloons at once (more than the minimun one at a time).

 - Balloons use the alpha channel to become semi transparent

 - The railgun has user adjustible power settings.
 The higher the power, the farther the duck flies.

 - The game can be paused at any time during play.

+- The lights can be turned on and off

 - Extra keys implemented:
 	- 'f' toggles fullscreen mode
 	- 'p' toggles pause
+	- 'l' toggles lights on and off
 	- '[' lowers gun power
 	- ']' raises gun power